 Cyber security is a journey and not just a destination.
 In the ever-changing security landscape, regular testing and mitigation are required.
-To prevent testing efforts from feeling like a sinkhole on time and funding, mechanisms can be used to track the output of testing to show progress and motivate internal teams to improve their practices.
+To prevent testing efforts from feeling like a sinkhole in time and funding, KPIs can be used to track the output of testing to show progress and motivate internal teams to improve their practices.

-KPIs (Key Performance indicators) can be utilised in conjunction with penetration testing and vulnerability scanning to track improvement and motivate the development (or infrastructure) team to improve their work to make the environment as secure as possible.
+KPIs (Key Performance Indicators) should be utilised in conjunction with penetration testing and vulnerability scanning to track improvement and motivate the development (or infrastructure) team to improve their work to make the environment as secure as possible.

-This may seem like an obvious point but ideally, both metrics would have a steep downwards trajectory.
+This may seem like an obvious point but ideally, both vulnerability metrics will have a steep downwards trajectory.
 However, there may be a tradeoff to be made between the number and severity.
+For example, you may have one or two vulnerabilities that could be a huge risk for your business, but ten or more vulnerabilities that don’t pose a huge threat.
+Ideally, you should fix the two large risks before trying to tackle the others.
 The output of this payoff is down to the risk appetite of the Information security managers of the organisation in question.

-A good metric to track could is the amount of time to fix the issues found during a test.
-With our experience, this can be flexible dependent on the severity and complexity of the issue identified.
-As this is not going to be the standard timeframe for all issues this can be used to track issues and update all parties if there are unexpected problems when attempting to fix the vulnerabilities.
+A good metric to track could be the amount of time to fix the issues found during a test.
+From our experience, this can be flexible depending on the severity and complexity of the issue identified.
+As this is not going to be a standard timeframe for all issues, this can be used to track issues and update all parties if there are unexpected problems when attempting to fix the vulnerabilities.

 Report delivery is not the end of a penetration test engagement.
-Tracking, updating, and remediation are the next steps for the security team to take.
-These steps can be used to ensure the highest level of security can be tracked with KPIs.
-Tracking will ensure the most value for money from the penetration test as well as improve the security of the client.
+Tracking, updating, and remediation are also steps for the security team to take to ensure all vulnerabilities are fixed.
+By tracking key KPIs, you will ensure the most value for money from the penetration test as well as improve the security of your organisation.

 Penetration Testing & Information Security From The Risk Crew